cayhorstmann/codecheck2/build-instructions.md

 Install Google Cloud CLI for linux or [follow the instruction for your environment](https://cloud.google.com/sdk/docs/install#linux)

-Open a terminal and download Google Cloud SDK
+Open a terminal and download the Google Cloud SDK
 ```
 curl -O https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-373.0.0-linux-x86_64.tar.gz
 ```

-Extract the contents of the file to any location on your file system (preferably your Home directory).
+Extract the contents of the file to any location on your file system (preferably your home directory).
 To replace an existing installation, remove the existing google-cloud-sdk directory and then extract the archive to the same location.
 ```
 tar -xf google-cloud-sdk-373.0.0-linux-x86.tar.gz
 ```